Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_tuto_12_rag_chatbot_langchain4j/guide.en-gb.md

 To do this, we are going to create chunks from our document.
 A chunk is a part of the document that will be transformed in vector.

 It’s then used to perform a similarity search.
 This is a delicate phase, and in this example, the chunking is based on the number of characters.
-In a more complex use case, you will create chunk based on the meaning of the text.
+In a more complex use case, you will create chunks based on the meaning of the text.

 ```java
 public class RAGStreamingChatbot {